Prompting Robot Teams with Natural Language: Evaluations

 \section{Evaluations}

-The framework presented here can generate multiple automata for various tasks, and encode them into a single RNN that captures the logic and state-flow.
-Additionally, the final policy is trained to execute in real-time, with robust feedback control for each robot in a decentralized manner.
-The product is a complete pipeline that accepts as input a task as a natural-language command, and causes the robot team to complete the task.
-We now evaluate our framework for \textit{(i)} its correctness in representing the various task automata, and, \textit{(ii)} its ability to complete a given multi-robot task, even when presented with disruptions, potentially long/repeated sub-task sequences, and real-world noise.
-Note that, as a key characteristic of our method, we use the \textit{same} RNN model to encode all the tasks presented here.
+Our pipeline accepts as input a task as a natural-language command, and leads a robot team to execute it.
+We encode numerous task automata into a single RNN that represents their logical decompositions, and train the decentralized policy conditioned on RNN states.
+The combination of the two makes for a powerful recipe---we bridge the gap between language-driven \textit{reasoning} and its real-time distributed \textit{implementation} as feedback control.
+Thus, we now evaluate our framework for \textit{(i)} its correctness in representing the various task automata, and, \textit{(ii)} its ability to complete a given multi-robot task, even when presented with disruptions, potentially long/repeated sub-task sequences, and real-world noise.
+We use the \textit{same} RNN to encode all the tasks presented in this section\footnote{All parameters and tasks to reproduce the evaluations are on our \href{https://sites.google.com/view/prompting-teams}{website}.}.